-Successful proposals for the RGR grant program should:
+Successful proposals for the Local Education and Demonstration grant program should:

-- Bring previously funded SARE research into field application and education with a specific focus on barriers to adoption for the results of previous SARE work. - Have outreach plans that demonstrate how the project will increase the knowledge, skills, and adoption of sustainable agriculture practices. - Demonstrate the environmental, social, and economic relevance of the project.

-Project approaches can include but are not limited to the formats provided below.
-Please refer to the Western SARE Teaching and Learning Best Practices Toolkit for comprehensive information regarding the successful implementation of educational programming.
+- Bring previously funded SARE research into a demonstration and/or education platform with a specific focus on barriers to the adoption of the results of previous SARE work. - Have outreach plans that demonstrate how the project will increase the knowledge, skills, and adoption of sustainable agriculture practices. - Demonstrate the environmental, social, and economic relevance of the proposed project. - Refer to the Western SARE Teaching and Learning Best Practices Toolkit for comprehensive information regarding the successful implementation of educational programming.